FGasper/zmodemjs/README.md

 [BBS](https://en.wikipedia.org/wiki/Bulletin_board_system)es.
 (This was how, for example,
 popular shareware games like [Wolfenstein 3D](http://3d.wolfenstein.com) were often distributed.)
-With the growth of the World Wide Web in the mid-1990s remote terminals became a niche application, and the problem that ZMODEM solved became a much less important one.
+The World Wide Web in the mid-1990s, however, proved a more convenient way to accomplish most of what BBSes were useful for, as a result of which the problem that ZMODEM solved became a much less important one.

 ZMODEM stuck around, though, as it remained a convenient solution for terminal users who didn’t want open a separate session to transfer a